DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 ### Pizza Boy emulators

 The Pizza Boy GBA/A, Pizza Boy GBC/C and Pizza Boy SC emulators can be installed from the Play store.
 There are Basic (free) versions and Pro (paid) versions available.
-At the time of writing the Basic version of the GBA/A emulator does not seem to be able to launch zipped games, but both the Basic and Pro versions of the GBC/C and SC emulators are working correctly.

 https://play.google.com/store/apps/details?id=it.dbtecno.pizzaboygba \
 https://play.google.com/store/apps/details?id=it.dbtecno.pizzaboygbapro \